Hankintailmoitukset/hilma-api/README.md

 ### Planned changes

+New property for notice to signal if notice should not be published to search index.
+Note: this only affects national small value procurements

 ETS users can add or update departments with a department identifier.
 The identifier is found in organisation.departmentIdentifier